-In this manuscript, we have proposed a random walk process, named ARW, that has optimal spreading properties while exploring a network.
-As such, it outperforms the well-known MERW which, requiring the knowledge of the whole network beforehand, is non-local in the choice of the next visited node.
-The ARW is instead based on a random walk that by means of only local rules adapts itself to be a maximum entropy random walk while visiting the network, without requiring any prior knowledge of it.
-The adaptive step is the fundamental ingredient of the process.
-Via a large-deviation tilting on the fluctuating trajectory entropy observable, the adaptive step allows the ARW to typically observe a maximum entropy production rate, which qualifies as a rare event of the URW.
-We have also shown two key features of the ARW dynamics: the initial warm-up time---independent on the size of the graph---that allows the ARW to set off an optimal spreading on the network, and the scaling exponent of the network coverage time, which is similar to that of the MERW.
-Besides the theoretical novelty driven by a large deviation study of random-walk rare events, we believe that the ARW might find useful applications to network information spreading~\cite{Gao2016,Peixoto2019} in all such cases where no (or only partial) prior knowledge on the network is available, or when the network is changing in time~\cite{Holme2012,Masuda2016,Holme2019}.
-It could also be used to study dispersion properties of other dynamical processes on real networks, e.g., aiming at optimal exploration in congested networks~\cite{Manfredi2018,Carletti2020}.
-Furthermore, the algorithm at the core of the ARW could also be used to sample other rare-event fluctuations associated with any additive observables of random walks~\cite{Coghi2021}.
+In this Letter, we have proposed an adaptive random walk that has optimal spreading properties, outperforming the well-known MERW.
+Via a large-deviation tilting on the fluctuating trajectory entropy observable, \deletetext{the}ARW typically observes a maximum entropy production rate while exploring the network, exploiting only local information.
+Besides the theoretical novelty driven by a large deviation study of random-walk rare events, we believe that our work can be a fundamental step towards the study of\deletetext{ the ARW might find useful applications to} network information spreading~\cite{Gao2016,Peixoto2019} in all such cases where no prior knowledge on the network is available, or when the network is changing in time~\cite{Holme2012,Masuda2016,Holme2019}. \deletetext{It }ARW could also be used to study dispersion properties of other dynamical processes on real networks, e.g., aiming at optimal exploration in congested networks~\cite{Manfredi2018,Carletti2020}.
+Furthermore, the algorithm at the core of \deletetext{the}ARW could also be used to sample other rare-event fluctuations associated with any additive observables of random walks~\cite{Coghi2021,Coghi2022}.